It has been one week since World War II veteran Max DeWeese returned home after recovering from COVID-19.

 “When you get that kind of support, you can fight back.
 You don’t realize it, but you’re going to fight.”

-What does he look forward to after his two weeks of quarantine is over?
+What does he look forward to after his two weeks of quarantine?
 “As soon as I’m able to, become active again in everything I’ve been active in, including meals on wheels and golfing,” DeWeese said.

 He says he feels optimistic about improving his golf with the daily therapy he has been getting.
 “I could only hit the golf ball, no matter what club I used, about 100 or a little more yards,” DeWeese said.
 “But I think that with a lot of this therapy I’m doing, I may be going up in my strength where I’m able to hit 110, maybe 115, so I’m encouraged.”